Earth Science

 ERS312H5 • Oceanography

 The world’s oceans cover approximately 70% of the Earth Surface and Canada has extensive coastlines along three major ocean basins.
-This course will provide an understanding of chemical, biological, physical and geologic aspects of the oceans.
-Emphasis will be placed on the geological and geophysical processes that form and shape the ocean basins and continental margins.
-In addition, this course will offer an insight into the paleoceanographic evolution of our planet and present day environmental threats such as pollution, habitat destruction, acidification and ocean warming.
-Even though this course does not include specific lab or tutorial sessions, three relevant exercises will be included.
+This course will provide a broad understanding of chemical, biological, physical and geologic aspects of the oceans.
+In addition, this course will offer an insight into the paleoceanographic evolution of our planet and present-day environmental threats such as pollution, habitat destruction, acidification and ocean warming.
+Even though this course does not include specific lab or tutorial sessions, relevant exercises will be included.

 Distribution Requirement: Science